onnx/models/text/machine_comprehension/t5/README.md

 Huggingface PyTorch T5 + script changes ==> ONNX T5-decoder-with-lm-head

+Script changes include:
+ - reshaping the Huggingface models to combine the lm head with the decoder to allow for a unified model
+ - reshaping the encoder to output the hidden state directly

 ## Inference
 The script for ONNX model conversion and ONNX Runtime inference is [here](dependencies/T5-export.py).